FabioLolix/distroware.gitlab.io/docs/os/Linux/t/trentaos.md

 Remix created with bodhibuilder, have 6 out of repository packages (bodhi-slideshow, bodhibuilder, reiner-theme, trenta-bootscreen, trenta-icons, trenta-wallpapers) 2 residual config (firefox, popular-contest)

-Trenta icons and themes are developed on github (<https://github.com/trenta-io>), no .dsc, orig.tar.xz and orig.tar.xz of the builded packages available.
+Trenta icons and themes are developed on github (<https://github.com/trenta-io>)

+No .dsc, orig.tar.xz and orig.tar.xz of the builded packages available.

 ## Table